Home Page

 In 1765, Priestley was awarded the degree of Doctor of Laws by the University of Edinburgh after publishing his Charts of Biography.

-He was making visits to London around this time and became acquainted with Benjamin Franklin, who encouraged Joseph Priestley to experiment with electricity.
+He was making visits to London around this time and became acquainted with Benjamin Franklin who encouraged Joseph Priestley to experiment with electricity.
 In 1767 he discovered that charcoal can conduct electricity.

 In 1780, Joseph Priestley became a minister in Birmingham.
 He continued his scientific researches and also his theological ones.
-He expressed his views quite forcibly, and, in 1785, his History of the Corruptions of Christianity was publicly burned.
+He expressed his views quite forcibly and in 1785, his History of the Corruptions of Christianity was publicly burned.

-In 1791, Priestley was driven out of Birmingham by a mob who destroyed his home.
-He had expressed support for the French Revolution, and so, on the second anniversary of the storming of the Bastille, the mob burned down his laboratory, which was at his home.
+In 1791 Priestley was driven out of Birmingham by a mob who destroyed his home.
+He had expressed support for the French Revolution and so,on the second anniversary of the storming of the Bastille, the mob burned down his laboratory which was at his home.

-From Birmingham, Priestley moved to London and then, in 1794, moved to the United States of America.
-He remained there until his death at Northumberland, Pennsylvania, on 6th February, 1804.
+From Birmingham, Priestley moved to London and then in 1794 moved to the United States of America.
+He remained there until his death at Northumberland Pennsylvania, on 6th February 1804.